-From Table \ref{tab:sharpe}, we observe that: \begin{enumerate}[1)] \item Though the means of the monthly returns of the IND portfolio are a little higher than that of the PCA and YD portfolios, the Sharpe ratios of the IND portfolio are lower than that of the other methods.
-The reason may be that if we set the significant level the same as FDR for each individual test, there is high probability that the true FDR is larger than the other methods.
-Thus, more under-performing hedge funds will be included in the portfolio, which leads to larger volatility without remarkable improvement in returns. \item The means of the monthly returns of the PCA and YD portfolios are comparable.
-The Sharpe ratios of the PCA portfolio are higher than that of the IND portfolio, but are lower than the YD portfolio.
-Since the monthly returns of around $33\%$ hedge funds are serially correlated, the null distribution of the test statistics used in the PCA method is no longer correct.
-This may make the empirical FDRs higher than the nominal levels, and thus lead to more volatile portfolios. \item The performances of YD$\_$TH and YD are comparable, implying that the signals of the hedge funds are weak and sparse. \end{enumerate}
+From Table \ref{tab:sharpe}, we make the following observations: \begin{enumerate}[1)] \item Although the average monthly returns of the IND portfolio are slightly higher than those of the PCA and YD portfolios, the Sharpe ratio of the IND portfolio is lower than that of the other methods.
+The reason may be that if we set the significance level at the same level as the FDR for each individual test, there is a high probability that the true FDR will be larger than in other methods.
+Thus, more underperforming hedge funds will be included in the portfolio, leading to greater volatility without any noticeable improvement in returns. \item The average monthly returns of the PCA and YD portfolios are comparable.
+The Sharpe ratio of the PCA portfolio is higher than that of the IND portfolio, but lower than that of the YD portfolio.
+As the monthly returns of around $33\%$ of hedge funds are serially correlated, the null distribution of the test statistics used in the PCA method is no longer correct.
+This could make empirical FDRs higher than the nominal level, and thus lead to more volatile portfolios. \item The performance of YD$\_$TH and YD is comparable, implying that hedge fund signals are weak and sparse. \end{enumerate}